 Four days shy of his 47th birthday, Phil Niekro's 24-year Hall of Fame career comes to an end when he is waived by the Yankees at the end of spring training.
 The right-handed knuckleballer, best known for his tenure with the Braves, compiled a 318-274 record along with a 3.35 ERA while hurling for four teams, that also included the Yankees, Indians, and Blue Jays.

-In Cuba, the Orioles beat the Cuban National team, 3-2 thanks to a Harold Baines 11th inning game-winning hit.
-It is the first time a U.S team has played in Cuba since the 1950's.
+At Havana's Estadio Latinoamericano, the Orioles edge the Cuban National team, 3-2, thanks to a Harold Baines' eventual game-winning hit in the 11th inning.
+The contest marks the first time a U.S. team has played in Cuba since the 1950's.

 Three days prior to Opening Day, the YES Network claims Cablevision has nixed a proposed deal signed 17 days ago that would have provided televised Yankee games to nearly three million cable subscribers in the NYC metropolitan area.
 According to a YES Network press release, the giant cable company failed to sign a finalized version of the hand-written document that both parties exchanged on March 12, but James L. Dolan, Cablevision president, said the typewritten draft contained unacceptable alterations.